Rodney Adams: Minnesota Vikings

-Adams was drafted by the Minnesota Vikings in the fifth round, 170th overall, in the 2017 NFL Draft.
-He was waived by the Vikings on October 30, 2017 and was re-signed to the practice squad.
+Adams was selected by the Minnesota Vikings in the fifth round, 170th overall, in the 2017 NFL draft.
+He was waived by the Vikings on October 30, 2017, and was re-signed to the practice squad.

 Indianapolis Colts

 On February 2, 2018, Adams signed a reserve/future contract with the Indianapolis Colts.
 He was placed on the reserve/retired list on April 9, 2018.

 Adams was reinstated from the reserve/retired list to the active roster on January 29, 2020.
 He was waived on August 2, 2020.

 Chicago Bears

 Adams signed with the Chicago Bears on August 20, 2020.
 He was released as part of final roster cuts on September 5, and was added to the practice squad a day later.
 On January 11, 2021, Adams signed a reserve/futures contract with the Bears.

 On August 31, the Bears announced Adams made the 53 man roster, marking the first time since 2017 Adams had been on an NFL roster.
 However, he was released the following day after roster restructuring and placed on the team's practice squad.
 Adams made his regular season debut for the Bears on December 5 against the Arizona Cardinals.
 As a member of the practice squad, he became a free agent following Week 17.